Milan Blagojevic (jurist): Legal career

-As judge, he took part in several educational programs, some of them international.
+As a judge, he took part in several educational programs, some of them international.
 In May and June 2002, in Prague, Czech Republic, he completed training for judges called “Judging in a Democratic Society” organized by CEELI Institute and the American Bar Association.
-In June 2001 he attended educational seminar for judges and prosecutors from Bosnia and Herzegovina concerning the European Convention on Human Rights and its implementation in Bosnia and Herzegovina, organized by the Council of Europe.
-From 2002 to 2003, he completed the international one-year distance training course for judges called“Towards a Model for a European Judge”, jointly organized by the University of Bologna and Italian Centro per l’Europa centro-orientale e Balcanica.
+In June 2001, he attended an educational seminar for judges and prosecutors from Bosnia and Herzegovina concerning the European Convention on Human Rights and its implementation in Bosnia and Herzegovina, organized by the Council of Europe.
+From 2002 to 2003, he completed the international one-year distance training course for judges called “Towards a Model for a European Judge”, jointly organized by the University of Bologna and Italian Centro per l’Europa centro-orientale e Balcanica.

-In 2003 and 2004 he completed summer seminar of the Legal Reform Program, which is initiative of the Johns Hopkins Center of the University of Bologna, the Faculty of Law of the University of Bologna and the Faculty of Law of the University of Belgrade.

-He was chairman of the Municipal Election Commission of the Municipality of Petrovo in a period 1996-2000, and was Head of the Department for General Administration of the Municipality of Petrovo in 2004 and 2005.
+In 2003 and 2004, he completed the summer seminar of the Legal Reform Program, which is the initiative of the Johns Hopkins Center of the University of Bologna, the Faculty of Law of the University of Bologna and the Faculty of Law of the University of Belgrade.
+In 2007 and 2008, he worked as an assistant director of the Center for Education of Judges and Prosecutors of the Republic of Srpska, and the head of the Legal Affairs Department of The Republic of Srpska Railways.
 In 2010 and 2011, he worked as a legal advisor to the Director of the Republic Administration for Geodetic and Property Affairs of the Republic of Srpska.

-For a short period (2007 and 2008) he worked as Assistant Director of the Center for Education of Judges and Prosecutors of the Republic of Srpska, and the Head of the Legal Affairs Department of “The Republic of Srpska Railways” (2008).
+Political career

+Blagojević was the chairman of the Municipal Election Commission of the Municipality of Petrovo from 1996 to 2000, and was head of a department for the General Administration of the Municipality of Petrovo in 2004 and 2005.

-He has been a Senator of the e Republic of Srpska from January to May 2017.
+He was a senator of the Republic of Srpska from January to May 2017.